visit our sponsor

 Munich is the other must-see during your visit to Germany; very cosmopolitan, vivacious with its numerous picturesque cafes and various museums dedicated to different fields of art and technology.
 Do not miss the memorial to Dachau Concentration Camp, your visit there will make a lasting impression.

-The whole of Bavaria is a great place to tour round; Oberammergau with its painted houses, the castles of Hohenschwangau and Neuschwanstein and also Linderhof, the medieval town of Nurembur and its museum, Ratisbonne Cathedral and the Bayreuth Opera House are just a few examples of the marvellous places you will find along the way.
+The whole of Bavaria is a great place to tour around; Oberammergau with its painted houses, the castles of Hohenschwangau and Neuschwanstein and also Linderhof, the medieval town of Nurembur and its museum, Ratisbonne Cathedral, and the Bayreuth Opera House are just a few examples of the marvelous places you will find along the way.

-Those who are feeling energetic may wish to go the Frise Islands, criss-crossed by hiking paths and ideal to practice cycling or horse riding in a natural and light filled landscape.
+Those who are feeling energetic may wish to go to the Frise Islands, crisscrossed by hiking paths and ideal to practice cycling or horse riding in a natural and light-filled landscape.

 WHAT TO SEE IN GERMANY

 WHEN TO GO TO GERMANY